 Annex A in the REF 2020 Panel Criteria & Working Methods contains a list of potential impacts arising from public engagement.

 Many of these impacts will be short term.
 It's also useful to consider whether there is potential for long-term impacts from your project, and how you can capture evidence of this e.g. can you follow up in 6 months?

 Evaluation should be embedded as part of your project planning, not an after thought!
 There are a range of tools available to help plan your evaluation.
 Logic models, for example can be a useful way of informing your evaluation plan.

-- Questionnaire design - getting started (GUID login required)
+- Questionnaire design - getting started (login required)

-- Questionnaire design - example questions (GUID login required)
+- Questionnaire design - example questions (login required)